CarloDePieri/odk_servermanager_docs/docs/source/usage.rst

     $ ODKSM.bat your_config.ini

-Once the instance folder has been created, to launch it simply run inside that folder:
+To launch the instance, once its folder has been created run inside it:

 .. code:: console